 How to Track Employee Attendance

 Traditionally, every company starts out managing employees with the help of manual timesheets.
 Manual timesheets help employers see employees’ productivity and set up the payroll to calculate the time employees work.
-While convenient for most organizations, manual timesheets lack accuracy and leave the employer at risk of falling victim to time fraud.
+While convenient for most organizations, manual timesheets lack accuracy and leave the employer at risk of falling victim to timesheet fraud.
 Acts such as time theft and buddy punching can create significant productivity issues and induce a hostile atmosphere in the workforce.
 Nevertheless, manual timesheets are something any new organization can introduce to track employees that come to the workplace.

 Biometric Time Clocks